 Maintaining wood flooring takes a little attention but in the long run, it's worth it.
 Like all floors, you can clean hardwood regularly by sweeping or vacuuming using the wood floor setting.
 If a spill occurs, clean it up quickly to prevent swelling and other damage.
 Refer to the manufacturer documentation for care instructions specific to your new floor.

 When it comes to solid hardwood floors, you get out what you put into them!
 Under optimal conditions, hardwood flooring can last up to 100 years or more, but the life of your new hardwood floors is largely up to your choices.
 A few factors can lead to a long life with your hardwood floors, including:

 Warranty protection like what Carpet One Floor & Home offers can give you peace of mind and ensure you have beautiful wood floors to enjoy for years to come.

-Hardwood requires a strong, precise installation, which is why it’s best left to experienced professionals.
+Hardwood requires a strong, precise installation, which is why it’s best left to experienced professionals rather than a DIyer.